jupyter-xeus/xeus-qt/README.md

 If you're having issues with missing packages related to LibGl, try to add the following packages with `mamba`:

     mesa-libgl-devel-cos6-x86_64 mesa-dri-drivers-cos6-x86_64 libselinux-cos6-x86_64 libxdamage-cos6-x86_64 libxxf86vm-cos6-x86_64 libxext-cos6-x86_64 xorg-libxfixes

+# License

+We use a shared copyright model that enables all contributors to maintain the copyright on their contributions.

+This software is licensed under the BSD-3-Clause license.
+See the LICENSE file for details.